doitintl/ferent/README.md

  }
 ```
 ### Explanation
-* For each project,

 * `:arrow-in` is the number of dependees (called "afferent" in JDepend).
 * `:arrow-out`  is the number of dependencies (called "efferent" in JDepend).
 * `:instability` is the count of dependees as a
 fraction of all links for this project
 (dependencies plus dependees).
 The idea is that a project
 that depends on lots of others will be impact if any change
 and so  should be  non-infrastructural, at the application-level.
 * `:project-count`  is the number of projects in this organization that were analyzed.
 * `cycles` shows cycles of dependency links among the projects.
 * Links to unknown projects -- e.g., outside the organization --